RogerWaters/react-thread-pool/README.md

 ```
 <br/>
 <br/>
-Creating an default thread to do heavy work outside your parent process
+Creating an default thread to perform heavy work outside your parent process
 ```php
 use RogerWaters\ReactThreads\EventLoop\ForkableLoopInterface;
 use RogerWaters\ReactThreads\ThreadBase;